icaroferre/Disting-File-Assistant/README.md

 # Disting File Assistant

 The Disting File Assistant is a Python script for generating additional files (playlists) for the Expert Sleepers MK3 / MK4 modules.
-It can generate audio, MIDI and wavetable playlists.
+Currently it can generate audio, MIDI and wavetable playlists.

 ## Requirements